Oklahoma man gets 100 years in prison after I-40 crash killed three in Crawford County last year

 VAN BUREN -- An Oklahoma man was sentenced to 100 years in prison in Crawford County Circuit Court on Tuesday in connection with a vehicle crash that left three dead and others injured last year.

-Ivan Santos, 31, of Norman, Okla., pleaded guilty in a jury trial Monday to three counts of negligent homicide, a class B felony; four counts of attempted negligent homicide, a class C felony; and first offense driving while intoxicated, a misdemeanor, according to court records.
+Ivan Santos, 31, of Norman, Okla., pleaded guilty Monday to three counts of felony negligent homicide, four counts of felony attempted negligent homicide, and first-offense driving while intoxicated, a misdemeanor, according to court records.

 A warrant for Santos' arrest -- which included an additional charge of second degree battery -- was issued May 24, 2022, according to court records.

-Santos' arrest affidavit states he was driving east in the westbound lane on Interstate 40 in Crawford County about 6:07 p.m.
-May 12 of that year when he hit a group of six motorcycles -- one of which had a passenger -- with his pickup.
+Santos' arrest affidavit states he was driving east in the westbound lanes on Interstate 40 in Crawford County about 6:07 p.m.
+May 12, 2022, when he hit a group of six motorcycles -- one of which had a passenger -- with his pickup.
 Three of the motorcyclists were pronounced dead at the scene while four others suffered injuries.
 The injured were taken to a hospital and released that same night.

 Santos also had a passenger with him who was seriously injured, which included multiple broken bones, according to the arrest affidavit.